gRizzlyGR/url-shortener/README.md

 }
 ```

-NB: We set the `Location` header as well.
+We set the `Location` header as well.
+Redirections count is reset to 0.

 ## Delete the URL by the ID